Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 Ah, Scrum!
 A topic that, for many, begins as an exhilarating breath of fresh air but can often leave a bittersweet aftertaste.
-Reminiscent of how inheritance in object-oriented programming, with its initial allure of structure and reusability, often masks complexities and muddles readability, Scrum, too, has its own subtle deceptions.
-As inheritance can compromise code clarity, Scrum sometimes runs the risk of overshadowing a fundamental truth: at its core, a project's success is anchored by competent engineers, not just a framework.
+Reminiscent of how inheritance in object-oriented programming, with its initial allure of structure and reusability, often masks complexities and muddles readability, Scrum, too, has its own deceptions.
+As inheritance can compromise code clarity, Scrum runs the risk of overshadowing a fundamental truth: at its core, a project's success is anchored in the competence of its engineers.

 let me give you an analogy: *Imagine a carpenter.
 This carpenter is really bad at his work.
 But, this carpenter sees a book on Scrum and he loves it!
-He makes small iterations, he hires someone to plan his work, he even hires someone who helps him face his bad products.
+He makes small iterations, he hires someone to plan his work, he even hires someone who helps him face his bad products in a retrospective.
 All might seem good, until you look at the products themselves.
-His skill had not increased, his products are still bad.*
+His skills have not changed, his products are still bad.*

 I know, after a rant about [inheritance](https://baudin999.github.io/blog/2023/08/24/inheritance-is-bad.html), I now have the gall to rant about [Scrum](https://www.agilealliance.org/glossary/scrum/).
 I promise you